 USS VIRGINIA BASE ANNUAL PICNIC

-MEMBER AL PTASZNIK ANNOUNCED AT OUR JUNE 8TH MEETING THAT HE AND HIS WIFE, MARY ANN, WILL HOST OUR FIFTEENTH ANNUAL SUB VET PICNIC AT THEIR HOME ON OCTOBER 19TH 2019 (THE THIRD SATURDAY IN OCTOBER).
+MEMBER AL PTASZNIK ANNOUNCED AT OUR JUNE 8TH MEETING THAT HE AND HIS WIFE, MARY ANN, WILL HOST OUR SIXTEENTH ANNUAL SUB VET PICNIC AT THEIR HOME ON October 2nd, 2021 (The First Saturday in October).

-THIS PICNIC WILL CONSTITUTE OUR OCTOBER MEETING SO BE SURE TO DELETE THE SECOND SATURDAY MEETING ENTRY ON YOUR CALENDAR AND SUBSTITUTE THIS THIRD SATURDAY PICNIC INSTEAD.
+THIS PICNIC WILL CONSTITUTE OUR OCTOBER MEETING SO BE SURE TO DELETE THE SECOND SATURDAY MEETING ENTRY ON YOUR CALENDAR AND SUBSTITUTE THIS FIRST SATURDAY PICNIC INSTEAD.

 |WHAT?||USSVB Annual Family Picnic|